ibrahim-eshag/spring-security-intermediate/Readme.md

 ### continue-Basic Authentication

-Besides the InMemoryUserDetailsManager, we often use another UserDetailManager implementation, JdbcUserDetailsManager.
-The JdbcUserDetailsManager class manages users in an SQL database.
+Besides the InMemoryUserDetailsManager, we often use other UserDetailManager implementation, JdbcUserDetailsManager.
+The JdbcUserDetailsManager interface manages users in an SQL database.
 It connects to the database directly through JDBC.

-* InMemoryUserDetailsManager, JdbcUserDetailsManager and Other interfaces of UserDetailsManager extends from UserDetailsManager.
+* InMemoryUserDetailsManager, JdbcUserDetailsManager and LdapUserDetailsManager (not used much now days) interfaces all extends
+  UserDetailsManager.
 * UserDetailsManager is also extending UserDetailsService with additional features (create, update, delete a user and update the password, etc.) .